abettermap/custom-cuisine-site/food.md

 ---
 layout: default
-title: Our Food
+title: Endless Choices
 narrow_content: true
 permalink: /food
 intro: >-
-  Over the past 20 years, we have provided a diverse array of culinary fare.
+  Custom Cuisine provides a diverse array of culinary fare.
 Want something not listed?
-Maybe your grandmother’s sweet potato casserole recipe, your boss’s favorite sandwich or the favorite dish of your bride to be, we are totally flexible, just let us know and we will customize a menu to meet your specifications.
+Maybe your grandmother’s sweet potato casserole recipe, your boss’s favorite sandwich or the favorite dish of your bride-to-be, we are totally flexible, just let us know and we will customize a menu to meet your specifications.
 Our goal is to provide you with quality customized catering services at reasonable prices.
 ---

 <div class="btn-wrap">